 - a discovery of oil floating on the surface of the groundwater table;

 - the presence of explosive concentrations of petroleum vapors in a building or confined space.

 Complete details are available in the Massachusetts Contingency Plan, in Section 40.0300.
-If you have a sudden spill or other emergency condition, contact MassDEP using the procedures specified in Report a Spill, Environmental Violation or Illegal Dumping .
+If you have a sudden spill or other emergency condition, contact MassDEP using the procedures specified in Report an Environmental Emergency .
 If you don't have a spill or emergency condition, but have encountered contamination, consult with a tank removal/cleanup contractor, environmental consultant, or Licensed Site Professional to determine is notification to MassDEP is required.

 Make sure that your tank removal/cleanup contractor and/or Licensed Site Professional has a copy of the MassDEP draft publication Assessing Contamination at Residential Underground Heating Oil Tank Closures .
 It is also highly recommended that homeowners carefully review this document, which contains complete step-by-step instructions on how to act and proceed, and the pitfalls that should be avoided.